 So, if you have an engine misfire and have isolated it to one cylinder; the cause may be obvious, when you remove the spark plug.

-An ignition system problem is, one of the most common reasons for an engine to misfire.
-Consequently, Spark plugs, ignition cables, distributor cap and rotor, and ignition coil wear over time.
-Hence, their ability to transfer the needed spark to; ignite the air/fuel mixture inside the combustion chambers becomes compromised.
-In the early stages, the spark will only be weaker, and the actual misfire will be subtle.
-Furthermore, you may also find a cracked or broken spark plug.
+An ignition system problem, is one of the most common reasons, for engine misfire causes.
+Consequently, spark plugs, ignition cables, distributor cap and rotor, and ignition coils, all wear over time.
+Hence, their ability to transfer the needed spark; to ignite the air/fuel mixture inside the combustion chambers, becomes compromised.
+In the early stages, the spark will only be weaker, and the actual misfire, will be subtle.
+And, you may also find, a cracked or broken spark plug.

 If the plug appears to be OK, but is wet, inspect the plug wire and boots for damage.
 Measure the plug wire’s resistance, end to end, with an ohmmeter.
 As a rule, resistance should not exceed 8,000 ohms per foot.
 Finally, replace the wire if resistance exceeds specifications.

 Compression And Oil Related Engine Misfire Causes

-Oily deposits on the plug would tell you; oil is being sucked into the combustion chamber.
-It may be going past; worn valve guides or seals, or worn or broken piston rings.
-Furthermore, there may be carbon deposits holding valves part way open causing compression loss.
-There is no easy fix for this kind of problem, short of a valve job or overhaul.
+Oily deposits on the plug would tell you, oil is being sucked into the combustion chamber.
+It may be going past, worn valve guides or seals, or worn or broken piston rings.
+As a result, there may be carbon deposits holding valves part way open, causing compression loss.
+Consequently, there is no easy fix for this kind of problem, short of a valve job or overhaul.

-Installing a spark plug with a slightly hotter heat range, may help resist fouling.
-The most likely cause is worn valve guide seals and/or guides.
-Consequently, worn rings and cylinders can also, allow oil to enter the combustion chamber.
+Installing a spark plug, with a slightly hotter heat range, may help resist fouling.
+But, the most likely cause, is worn valve guide seals and/or guides.
+Consequently, worn rings and cylinders, can also allow oil to enter the combustion chamber.